MicrosoftDocs/cpp-docs/docs/mfc/reference/cbrush-class.md

 ```

 ### Return Value
- If successful, a handle to the Windows GDI object represented by the `CBrush` object; otherwise **NULL**.
+ If successful, a handle to the Windows GDI object represented by the `CBrush` object; otherwise NULL.

 ### Remarks
- This operator is a casting operator, which supports direct use of an `HBRUSH` object.
+ This operator is a casting operator, which supports direct use of an HBRUSH object.

  For more information about using graphic objects, see [Graphic Objects](http://msdn.microsoft.com/library/windows/desktop/dd144962) in the Windows SDK.